aovpn/ansible-role-openvpn/README.md

 =========
 This role installs OpenVPN from default repositories, configures it as a server, sets up networking and firewalls (primarily firewalld, ufw and iptables - best effort), and generates client configuration files.
 It also optionally supports LDAP authentication.

-Supported Operating Systems (CI Build):
+Supported Operating Systems:
-- Ubuntu 24.04
+- Ubuntu 24.04 and higher
-- CentOS 8
+- CentOS 9 and higher
+- Debian 11 and higher

 # Requirements
 OpenVPN must be available as a package in yum/dnf/apt!
 For CentOS users, this role will run `yum install epel-release` to ensure OpenVPN is available.